 Place the pound cake in the middle of the dough, leaving about a 3-inch margin all the way around.
 Spoon the pear filling over the cake cubes and top with the cubed butter.
 Lift the edges of the dough circle and fold over toward the middle, working clockwise.
 Brush the crust with the egg wash and sprinkle with sugar.

 Bake until the filling bubbles and the crust is golden brown and delicious, 30 to 35 minutes.
-Remove from the oven, carefully slide off the sheet pan, and cool completely before serving.
+Remove from the oven, carefully slide off the sheet pan onto a wire rack, and cool completely before serving.